Xuyouhust/DoubleSpikeandSlab/README.md

-#  Bayesian Inference for Double sparse Spike and Slab Priors
+#  Bayesian Inference for Double Sparse Spike and Slab Priors
+Python code for IEEE SPL project.